Last updated 24 March 2021

 Santiago lies in the Santiago basin, at the foot of the Andes, just across the border from Argentina.
 It’s Chile’s capital city and the fifth largest city in South America, with a population of over 6 million people.
 Despite this, it has a relatively relaxed and understated vibe, which combined with friendly locals, makes Santiago an easy city to visit.
 There’s a lot to see and experience in Santiago, and here’s a few ideas to get you started.

-For the best city views over Santiago, go up Cerro Santa Lucía or Cerro San Cristobal—both have beautiful outlooks over the city with the Andes as a backdrop.
+For stunning city views over Santiago, go up Cerro Santa Lucía or Cerro San Cristobal - or both!
 Go in the early morning or near sunset or immediately after it rains – Santiago can be a bit smoggy so take advantage of the clean, clear sky.

 Chile’s sandwiches are an institution.
 Huge and loaded with meat, they truly are a staple of Chilean cuisine.
 While they are all delicious, the El Chacarero is unique.
 Churrasco-style slices of steak are piled onto the bread along with sliced tomato, then topped with green beans and spicy green ají peppers.
 Enjoy your sandwich with a cold beer and a view if you can, watching the world go by as you eat.

 If you want something a bit simpler, a trip to Chile isn’t complete without trying the completo.
 A Chilean hot dog, the completo adds large helpings of sauerkraut, chopped tomatoes and mayonnaise to the sausage and fresh bun.